 "I learned some different ways of thinking in the debriefing, things that I had never thought of on my own."

 Other benefits of participating in research are often mentioned in the consent forms of individual studies, which you will discover when you participate.
-You will use the following web site to sign up to participate in studies.
+You will use the Sona Systems web site to sign up to participate in studies.